Series FAQ

 Q: Where is Alice during Freddy’s Dead?

-A: Alice moved out of Springwood shortly after the events of A Nightmare on Elm Street 5: The Dream Child.
+A: Alice moved away from Springwood shortly after the events of A Nightmare on Elm Street 5: The Dream Child.
 You can read more about this in the Nightmares on Elm Street comic book series.

 Q: What happened to the Neil Gordon character after the events of A Nightmare on Elm Street 3: Dream Warriors?